-COMPENSATION: The Organist/Music Director will receive a monthly stipend, as contractually arranged and commensurate with ability and training.
-Annually, two paid vacation Sundays will be provided not to include the Lent/Easter or Advent/Christmas cycles.
+COMPENSATION: The salary range is $13,500 to $15,500 annually.
+Two paid vacation Sundays will be provided annually, not to include the Lent/Easter or Advent/Christmas cycles.

 POSITION DESCRIPTION: As a vital contributor to the overall ministry of St. Thomas, the Music Director will fulfill the following responsibilities:

-1. Collaborates with the Rector, selects the repertoire of music and voluntaries to call the congregation to worship, enhances the worship services (e.g. Holy Eucharist and Morning Prayer, Easter and Christmas services), and maintains the standards of liturgical music following the Episcopal/Anglican tradition.
+1. Collaborates with the Rector, select the repertoire of music and voluntaries to call the congregation to worship, enhance the worship services (e.g. Holy Eucharist and Morning Prayer, Easter and Christmas services), and maintain the standards of liturgical music following the Episcopal/Anglican tradition.

 2. Is required to complete, within three months of employment, an online program for sexual abuse prevention entitled, “Safeguarding God’s Children.”
 (See www.safeguardingonline.org)

 3. Serves as organist for the Sunday services and for Easter, Christmas Eve and selected Holy Week services.

 4. Rehearses, prepares, and practices for worship services by being given full access to the church building and use of musical instruments.

 5. Promotes and enhances St. Thomas and its ministry through music.

 6. Develops and maintains an up-to-date list of competent substitute organists to fill in for vacations, illness, and unplanned absences, and arranges for a substitute organist.